Dave Hakstol: Career

 Hakstol attended the University of North Dakota and played hockey there from 1989 to 1992.
 He played minor league hockey for five years, including stints with the Indianapolis Ice and Minnesota Moose.
 After retiring as a player, he moved to the coaching ranks with the Sioux City Musketeers.
 He replaced a fired head coach in the middle of the 1996–97 season and remained in the role for four years.
 He was succeeded by Dave Siciliano.

-Hakstol became an assistant coach with his alma mater North Dakota in 2000.
-In 2004, he was named head coach.
-In his tenure as North Dakota's head coach, he led the team to the NCAA Frozen Four seven times.
-Hakstol was honored with conference coach of the year awards in 2009 and 2015, and was an eight-time finalist for national coach of the year.
+Hakstol became an assistant coach with his alma mater North Dakota in 2000 under head coach Dean Blais.
+When Blais left for the NHL in 2004, Hakstol was promoted to head coach and led UND to the NCAA Frozen Four seven times in eleven seasons.
+He was honored with conference coach of the year awards in 2009 and 2015, and was an eight-time finalist for national coach of the year.

 On May 18, 2015, it was announced that Hakstol would become the Philadelphia Flyers' 19th head coach.
 Hakstol is the first head coach to go directly from the NCAA to the NHL since 1982 (Bob Johnson from the University of Wisconsin to the Calgary Flames).
 Hakstol picked up his first NHL victory in the Flyers' third game of the season, a 1–0 win over the Florida Panthers.

 On April 11, 2017, it was announced that Hakstol would join Jon Cooper, Gerard Gallant, and Dave King as coaches of Canada's men's national ice hockey team for the 2017 IIHF World Championship tournament.

 On December 17, 2018, the Flyers relieved Hakstol as the head coach of the team after a 12–15–4 start to the 2018–19 season.
+On June 29, 2019, he was hired as assistant head coach of the Toronto Maple Leafs, and stayed for two seasons.

-On June 29, 2019, Hakstol was hired as assistant head coach of the Toronto Maple Leafs.
+Hakstol was hired as head coach of the expansion Seattle Kraken on June 24, 2021.
+In their second season, he was a finalist for the Jack Adams Award as NHL coach of the year, after the Kraken qualified for the Stanley Cup playoffs for the first time in franchise history and improved by 19 wins and 40 points in the standings.
+In July 2023, the Kraken extended Hakstol's contract through the 2025–26 season.
+After missing the playoffs the subsequent season, Hakstol was fired by Seattle on April 29, 2024.

-On June 24, 2021, Hakstol was hired as the first head coach in the history of the Seattle Kraken.
+Hakstol was hired as an assistant coach for the Colorado Avalanche on July 8, 2025.